Rakeshvd/Instance-Segmenation-of-MRI-scan-using-Mask-RCNN/README.md

 * Use these log files to visualize the training graphs using tensorboard.

-final_test.ipynb is used to test your model on test data My test data included equally 56 distributed images The accuracy was: 74%
+final_test.ipynb is used to test your model on test data.
+My test data included 56 equally distributed images The accuracy was: 74%

 I have used via tool(ver 1.6.0) to get the annotations in the format needed for the model.